missinglinkai/tutorials/scikit-learn/tutorial/README.md

 ---
 **NOTE**

-You can see a list of all your projects by running `ml projects list`, or by going to the [MissingLink web dashboard](https://missinglink.ai/console).
+ Run `ml projects list` to list your projects from the command line.

 ---

-## Create the experiment in MissingLink
+## Create an experiment on MissingLink

 Open the `mnist.py` script file, import the MissingLink SDK and instantiate an `SkLearnProject`:
 ```diff